 Levels of 18 amino acids were measured in seed from 'Coker 312' and GHB119 seed.
 Since asparagine and glutamine are converted to aspartate and glutamate respectively during the analysis, levels for aspartate include both aspartate and asparagine, while glutamate levels include both glutamate and glutamine.
-Results of the analysis are given in Table 9 and can be summarised as follows:
+Results for the levels are given in Table 9 and can be summarised as follows:

-- For alanine, arginine, aspartic acid, cysteine, glutamic acid, glycine, isoleucine, leucine, lysine, phenylalanine, proline, threonine and valine the means for GHB119 seeds were significantly lower across all sites than the means for 'Coker 312' seeds.
-These lower levels are reflected in the significantly lower protein levels in GHB 119 compared with 'Coker 312' (refer to Table 7) but the means obtained for the amino acid levels in GHB119 fall within both the range found in the published literature and the tolerance range of the commercial cultivars. - There was a significant treatment x site interaction for histidine, methionine, serine, tryptophan and tyrosine.
+- For alanine, arginine, aspartic acid, cysteine, glutamic acid, glycine, isoleucine, leucine, lysine, phenylalanine, proline, threonine and valine the means for GHB119 seeds were significantly lower in the over-all analysis than the means for 'Coker 312' seeds.
+These lower levels are reflected in the significantly lower protein levels in GHB 119 compared with 'Coker 312' (refer to Table 7) but the means obtained for the amino acid levels in GHB119 fall within both the range found in the published literature and the tolerance range of the commercial cultivars. - There was a significant TREAT x SITE interaction for histidine, methionine, serine, tryptophan and tyrosine.
 The by-site analyses for these amino acids (except histidine which was significantly lower across the majority of sites) did not show a consistent trend.